-Even though the effect of drought on the ammonia-oxidizers diversity and composition was relatively marginal, the abundance of ammonia-oxidizing communities measured by amoA genes quantification were largely affected by drought (Table S3: ammonia-oxidizers abundance statistical analysis).
+The abundance of ammonia-oxidizing communities measured by amoA genes quantification were affected by drought (Table S3: ammonia-oxidizers abundance statistical analysis).
 However, the effects of drought were different depending on the ammonia-oxidizing group, cropping system, as well as sampling date.
 Drought affected the AOB amoA gene abundance within the total microbial community which tended to decrease, and the drought effect was found in bulk soil, specifically in the BIODYN and CONMIN systems (Fig.5: AOB/16S Ratio).
 The Comammox clade B amoA gene abundance in bulk soil was also negatively affected by drought with an overall decrease in amoA/16S rRNA gene ratio in all cropping systems (Fig.5: Comammox B/16S Ratio).
 On the contrary, we could not detect any effect of drought on the AOB and Comammox amoA gene abundances in rhizosphere (Table S3: ammonia-oxidizers abundance statistical analysis).
 The effect of drought on the AOA amoA gene abundance was more pronounced in the rhizosphere than bulk soil, and interestingly, the drought-treated rhizosphere soils tended to have increased AOA amoA gene abundance (Table S3: ammonia-oxidizers abundance statistical analysis; Fig.5: AOA/16S Ratio).
 While the drought effect on the AOA and Comammox clade A amoA/16S rRNA gene abundance ratio was not significant, we detected a significant interaction effect of drought and cropping system in bulk soil of both groups, as well as the Comammox clade B (Table S3: ammonia-oxidizers abundance statistical analysis).
 Further pairwise comparisons revealed that drought decreased the AOA and Comammox clade A amoA/16S rRNA gene abundance ratio in the BIODYN system, whereas it tended to increase in the CONFYM system (Fig.5: AOA/16S Ratio; Comammox A/16S Ratio).
 Shifts in amoA gene abundances in response to drought were mainly observed either in the beginning of drought period (first sampling) or after rewetting event (fourth and fifth sampling).
 Statistical analysis showed that sampling time was also found to be associated with drought and cropping system as indicated by significant interaction effects, specifically within bulk soil samples of the AOA and Comammox clade B (Table S3: ammonia-oxidizers abundance statistical analysis).

 Relationship between environmental factors and ammonia-oxidizing communities